 There is no official timeline to make reasonable adjustments for disability at work, however there are some legal precedents on this subject that you should be familiar with.

 A ruling from the Court of Appeal in 2011 highlighted that reasonable adjustments must be made as soon as an employer is able to take steps to avoid any relevant disadvantage to its employee.
 This makes it more difficult to give an exact timeframe for reasonable adjustments.
-Essentially, as soon as you know or could be reasonably expected to know about the required adjustment, you should be taking action to make it.
+As soon as you become aware of the required adjustment, you should take immediate action to implement it.
+Waiting to make the adjustment could result in non-compliance or further disadvantage to the affected individual.

 There is also an expectation that employers should make adjustments as soon as possible after an employee asks them for one, whether that be directly or indirectly.
 For example, an employee might not say directly that they require a specific adjustment.
-However, if they complain about a particular feature of the building (e.g. ramps) or a lack of equipment, this would be perceived as the employer knowing that a reasonable adjustment is required.
+For example, if an employee complains about a specific feature of the building, such as ramps, or a lack of equipment, it signals that the employer is aware a reasonable adjustment is needed.
+This would be perceived as the employer’s responsibility to address the issue.

 What Happens if You Don’t Comply?